14 Managing SecInfo¶

 The CVE was published but no vulnerability analysis/severity assessment was carried out by the NVD yet.
 This can take a few days up to a few weeks.

-Such CVEs can be identified when browsing the related entry.
-As long as Undergoing Analysis is displayed there, N/A is shown in the columns for the CVE.
+Such CVEs can be identified when inspecting the corresponding NVD entry.
+As long as not available is displayed for the severity, N/A is shown for the severity on the appliance.

-There is always a delay of 1 – 2 working days between the vulnerability analysis/severity assessment and the time the updated information is displayed in the SecInfo.
+There is always a delay of 1–2 working days between the vulnerability analysis/severity assessment and the time the updated information is displayed in the SecInfo management.

 The column CVSS Base Vector shows the CVSS vector used for calculating the severity of a CVE.
 This vector includes the CVSS version defined for the CVE.

-By clicking on the vector, the page CVSSv2/CVSSv3 Base Score Calculator is opened.
-The fields of the corresponding calculator are already filled in, depending on which CVSS version is used to calculate the severity of the CVE.
+By clicking on the vector, the page CVSSv2/CVSSv3/CVSSv4 (Base) Score Calculator is opened.
+The fields of the corresponding calculator are already filled in, depending on which CVSS version is used to calculate the severity of the CVE (see Chapter 14.2.3).

 Note